-Tables A to C, L, M : provide the framework for the appropriate regulator's financial monitoring and prudential supervision of home finance providers and administrators ; Tables D to F: provide the framework for the provision of qualitative home finance information by home finance providers Table G, H: provides the framework for the appropriate regulator's monitoring of administering a home finance transaction activity .
-Table J provides information on fee tariff measures for home finance providers and administrators .
-Table K provides the framework for the appropriate regulator's monitoring of SRB agreement providers and SRB administrators
+Tables A to C, L, M: provide the framework for the app financial monitoring and prudenti finance providers and administrat al supervision of home Tables D to F: provide the framework for the pro- finance information by home finan 1 Table G, H: provides the framework for the ap monitoring of administering a hor activity .
+Table J provides information on fee tariff providers and administrators . measures for home finance Table K provides the framework for the ap monitoring of SRB agreement pro nanter 16 Annex 19B 5 21 March 2016 administrators